The Bankrate promise

 Renters insurance is a policy that typically includes coverage for your personal property and liability when you are renting your home or apartment.
 While your landlord’s coverage should cover the actual structure of your rented home, your renter’s insurance is designed to provide coverage for your belongings and your liability exposure.

 Having a pet increases your liability exposure; the American Veterinary Medical Association (AVMA) estimates that 4.5 million people are bitten by dogs each year.
-If you have a pet and it injures someone — by biting them, scratching them, knocking them over or in any other way — you may be facing a bill for their medical expenses.
+If you have a pet and it injures someone — by biting them, scratching them, knocking them over or in any other way — you may be facing a large bill for their medical expenses.
 Depending on your specific renters insurance policy, your medical payments coverage and liability coverage may help you pay these expenses.